 Health Policies and Procedures

-The school employs nurses and others trained in first aid to provide care when students become ill or are injured on campus.
+‘Iolani School employs nurses and others trained in first aid to provide care when students become ill or are injured on campus.
 If a student is ill or injured, the parent/guardian will be notified by Infirmary staff.
 The Infirmary is located in the Wellness Center on the makai side of the Student Center facing the baseball field.
-School nurses, Mrs. Yonamine and Mrs. Makishima, are available from 7:15 a.m. – 4 p.m., Monday to Friday, except on school holidays.
-They may be contacted by phone at 808-943-2249 or via email at firstname.lastname@example.org
+School nurses, Mrs. Shannon Yonamine and Mrs. Carin Makishima, are available from 7:15 a.m. to 4 p.m., Monday through Friday, except on school holidays.
+They may be contacted by phone at (808) 943-2249 or via email at email@example.com.

 The protocol for notifying parents when a student has visited the Infirmary are as follows: